 Taking care of our people is a priority.
 We know that supporting them in their personal lives is as important as providing the right tools in their professional lives.
 Work can be intense at times.
 So, we offer flexible work hours and the ability to work from home when needed.
 Reduced work schedules can also balance work commitments with home responsibilities.

-Bora has also fully adopted a paid family leave policy that offers employees access to six weeks of paid leave at 60% of their salary for any event covered under the Oregon Family Leave Act.
+Bora also believes that being transparent with our staff about our strategic goals, new initiatives, and commitment to broader community causes is the best way to build an environment of common purpose and shared vision.
+That’s why we’re a participant in the International Living Future Institute’s Just Label Program.
+Not only has this helped us test the outcomes of our policies, but with each renewal, it gives us the opportunity to push ourselves to work towards future improvements.
+Our industry-pioneering paid family leave policy offers employees access to six weeks of paid leave at 60% of their salary for any event covered under the Oregon Family Leave Act.
 While only 12% of private sector workers in the US have any level of paid family leave, Bora supports our valued employees when life events demand their focus turn away from work.

 Oh, and there’s one other thing – twenty years ago Bora built a beach house on the beautiful Oregon coast for all employees.
 It’s an unusual perk.
 All staff have time at the beach house – not to work, but to share with family and friends, and recharge in an incredible natural setting.
 The house is pretty cool too.